resir014/resir014.xyz/src/content/live.md

 lead: Follow me on Twitch and watch my live coding and gaming streams!
 ---

-I got the inspiration to start streaming when I started watching art streams around early 2019.
+I got the inspiration to do live coding streams when I started watching art streams around early 2019.
 And over the course of watching them, I slowly learned the process behind drawing artworks.
 From the intial sketch, to lineart, to colouring and finishing touches.

 Watching streams from artists like [cottonwings](https://www.twitch.tv/cottonwings), [Mr_Randomnese](https://www.twitch.tv/Mr_Randomnese), or [Natsumen (aka.
 Capssimistic)](https://www.twitch.tv/Capssimistic) sparked that inspiration to start doing live coding streams, because I wanted to bring those experiences to web development.

+That being said, I wanted to keep things balanced between gaming and coding streams.
+I'm still in my early days of streaming anyways, so it's a good time to experiment and see where this ends up.

 ## Schedule